Paribus Affiliate Marketing Guidelines

 How does Paribus work?

-Users sign up for Paribus using the email address where they receive online shopping receipts.
+Users sign up for Paribus using the email address that receives their online shopping receipts.
 Paribus will then monitor their online receipts and look for price drops on the items purchased.
-If they are eligible for a price adjustment, Paribus will alert them and the retailer and work to get the user the money they deserve back.
+If they are eligible for a price adjustment, Paribus will alert them and the retailer and work to get the user’s money back based on the discounted price.

-Paribus monitors major online stores that people already shop at including: Target, Kohls, GAP, Old Navy, Walmart, Macy's, Best Buy, Nordstrom, and many more!
-(You can view a list of stores that Paribus monitors here).
+Paribus monitors major online stores including: Target, Kohls, GAP, Old Navy, Walmart, Macy's, Best Buy, Nordstrom, and many more!
+You can view a list of stores that Paribus monitors here.
 This list is subject to change as retailers change their policies.

 In addition to price drops, Paribus also tracks the delivery status of online purchases at select retailers (currently Amazon and Walmart).
 If a guaranteed order arrives later than the retailer promised, Paribus automatically contacts the merchant to request compensation.

 Paribus is 100% free to join and customers keep 100% of the savings – no hidden fees, nothing your mother would frown at.

 Paribus finds you refunds when prices drop at online stores that have a price protection policy